jaspector

 No county building permit exists; consult the nearest city/village or the state for zoning, floodplain, or tornado-resilience review citeturn0search0

-Typical processing time is Not published at the county level; health department timelines are provided upon request citeturn41view0.
+Building permit processing times in unincorporated Andrew County, MO typically run Not published at the county level; health department timelines are provided upon request citeturn41view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Andrew County, MO.
 The following work is generally exempt: County does not publish exempt work lists; verify with the municipality whose limits envelope the property.
+When in doubt, confirm with the local building department before starting work.